the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 </div>
 ~~~~~~~

-When displaying the HTML file in a browser, you should see the input field popping up above of the rendered list.
+When displaying the HTML file in a browser, you should see the input field popping up above of the displayed list.
 To make this input field more accessible, we will provide a label HTML element too:

 {title="index.html",lang="html"}
 ~~~~~~~